Kielbasa Fried Rice

 - Instant Pot Beer Cheese Soup with Kraut & Kielbasa

-- Bacon Wrapped Kielbasa Bites
+- Aloha Bacon Wraps Sausage Bites

 - Sausage & Potato Pot Pies

-- Smoked Polish Sausage and Sauerkraut
+- Grilled Smoked Polish Sausage and Sauerkraut

 Let’s make some Kielbasa Fried Rice!